 - Serial numbers that are very low (00000110) or very high (99999979)

 - Celebrity memorabilia collectors scour old yearbooks to find famous names and signatures.

 - Graduates of a particular school buy yearbooks to reconnect with their history.

 - Artists of all sorts use yearbooks to source vintage photos and advertisements.

 Collectors pay a premium for working phones in bold colors like orange, pink, mint green and blue.
-A dark blue rotary desk phone recently sold for $180 on eBay.
+I once saw a dark blue rotary desk phone sell for $180 on eBay.

 Is there a shoebox full of old snapshots and postcards hiding under your bed?
 It might be worth a few bucks.

 Vintage images are used as home decor accent pieces and incorporated into artwork.
 Postcard collectors (yes, that’s a thing) pay top dollar for antique cards featuring iconic moments in history, famous ocean liners or Halloween imagery.
-I noticed that a Halloween postcard from 1911 sold recently on eBay for $189.
+I’ve seen a Halloween postcard from 1911 sell for $189 on eBay.

 Ready to toss that old Smith Corona?
 Salvage the keys first!
 Antique manual typewriter keys are repurposed by jewelry-makers, mosaic artists and scrapbookers.